calmm-js/karet/README.md

 observables.

 **NOTE:** The result, like the `Clock` above, is *just* a React component.
-If you export it, you can use it as a React element in modules that do not import `karet`.
+If you export it, you can use it just like any other React component and even in modules that do not import `karet`.

 ### <a name="karet-lift"></a> [`karet-lift` attribute](#karet-lift)